liaoweiduo/continual-learning-baselines/rebuttal.md

 >
 >   - The results are quite similar with and without changing grid locations.
 >
-> - As for expanding grid sizes and introducing some distractor image patches, we do not recommend to do that.
+> - As for **expanding grid sizes and introducing some distractor image patches**, we do not recommend to do that.
 The reasons are as follows:
 >
->   - The provided image-level labels are the existence of all concepts in the images, thus, introducing other image patches may potentially change the number of existence concepts.
+>   - The provided image-level labels are the existence of all concepts in the images, thus, introducing other image patches may potentially change the number of existence concepts and change the label.
 >
->   - While our Productivity test aims to evaluate the generalization capability on more concepts, we need to prevent the model from potentially seeing more concepts in one image during continual training.
+>   - While our Productivity test aims to evaluate the generalization capability on more concepts, we recommend to prevent the model from potentially seeing more concepts in one image during continual training.
 >
 > - By the way, we also tried another benchmark with 3x3 grid-like image, called CPIN, constructed from PartImageNet.
 The details and results have been presented in Appendix C.1.7 and E.9, respectively.
 Since it provides similar conclusions as CGQA, so we only present CGQA in the main paper.